Starting on BBC radio in the late forties, then moving to Radio Luxembourg in the early fifties this weekly talent show transferred to TV in 1956.

 For the season beginning September 1976 10,000 auditions would lead to 140 acts making

 the programme.
-Rehearsals would be on Friday, Hughie Green joins the show on Saturday
+Rehearsals would be on Friday, with Hughie Green joining the show

-to interview the sponsors and is given a run down of the acts with the show broadcast
+on Saturday to interview the sponsors and given a run down of the acts, with the

-on Monday at 6.45 to 7.00 pm.
-The shows' audience would have the applause volume
+show broadcast on Monday at 6.45 to 7.30 pm.
+The shows' audience would have the applause

-measured via a 'clapometer' so the show would have a winner on the night, however
+volume measured via a 'clapometer' so the show would have a winner on the night,

-the deciding public vote would be on postcards sent to to Thames and the winner of
+however the deciding public vote would be on postcards sent to to Thames and the

-that vote would be invited back to compete again the following week.
-On one week,
+winner of that vote would be invited back to compete again the following week.
+On

-the producers received 71,000 postcard votes which would need sorted by one team
+one week, the producers received 71,000 postcard votes which would need sorting by

-and calculated by another, usually old age pensioners chosen for their integrity.
+one team and calculated by another, usually old age pensioners, chosen for their

 The Thames years were the most productive as far as pop is concerned, giving us Peters